When Location Shapes Choice: Placement Optimization of Substitutable Products: Model Formulation

-\paragraph{Browsing distribution.} A customer randomly browses/visits a subset of locations on $G$ and then chooses at most one of the products placed at the visited locations according to choice model $\phi$.
+\paragraph{Browsing distribution.} A customer randomly browses/visits a subset of locations on $G$ (see Figure \ref{fig:browse} for an example) and then chooses from the products placed at the visited locations according to choice model $\phi$.
 Customers' browsing behavior induces a distribution over $G$, we call this the browsing distribution $B$.
-Let $\mathbb{P}_{B}(L)$ denote the probability that the customer visits/browses the locations in $L$ in some order and then chooses from the set $X(L)\cup\{0\}$ of products (and no-purchase option).
+Let $\mathbb{P}_{B}(L)$ denote the probability that the customer visits/browses the locations in $L$ in some order and then chooses from the set $X(L)\cup\{0\}$ of products (and no-purchase option). { Let $j_{\min}$ ($\geq 1$) denote the size of the smallest (non-empty) set with non-zero support in the browsing distribution.
+Similarly, let $j_{\max}$ ($\leq m$) denote the size of the largest set with non-zero support in $\mathbb{P}_B$.} Let $\rho=\frac{j_{\max}+1}{j_{\min}}$.
+This parameter captures the variation in the number of locations visited by different customers.
+Observe that $\rho\leq m+1$ and $\rho$ is independent of $m$ when $j_{\max}$ is within a constant factor of $j_{\min}$.
+W.l.o.g., let $\rho=\frac{j_{\max}+1}{j_{\min}}=2^d$ for some integer $d\in \{1,2,\cdots,\ceil{\log_2 (m+1)}\}$.
+This assumption is without loss of generality because we can simply increase $j_{\max}$ until $j_{\max}=2^d\, j_{\min} -1$, for some $d\geq 1$, by introducing dummy locations that are visited with zero probability.

+The browsing distribution may depend on the layout of the store and the customers' patience level and capacity for browsing.
+For example, locations in high traffic areas may be visited with a higher probability, and customers who are pickier and more patient may spend a longer time in store and browse more locations before choosing.